-Other versions: This black leather square base desk lamp was made in several colours and sizes and exists also with a round base.
-It was also produced as a floor lamp.
+Other versions: This black leather square base desk lamp exists in several colours and sizes and was also made with a round base.
+A floor lamp was also made.

 These lamps are most of the time attributed to Jacques Adnet, France, but they are not buy his hand.
 Sometimes attributed to Hermès (France) or Delvaux (Belgium).
 Delvaux and Hermès have made leather desk lamps, but they are different and they have always the trademark of the company pressed in the leather.
 The leather lamps designed by Jacques Adnet are different than this one.
 This lamp has more similarities with the leather Philips lamp designed by Louis Kalff, but it is not of course.
 The Philips lamp is closed on top.

-These table lamps were made for many years, at least since the 1950s and probably produced by different companies.
-This one is made in the 1970s, it has its original wiring, switch and plug from that period.
+These table lamps were made for many years, at least since the 1950s and probably produced by several companies.
+This one is made in the 70s, it has its original wiring, switch and plug from that period.